>>> def simple_coroutine(): # (1)

 'GEN_SUSPENDED'

-On the other hand, if an unhandled exception is thrown into the coroutine, it stops—its state becomes 'GEN_CLOSED'
+On the other hand, if an unhandled exception is thrown into the coroutine, it stops—its state becomes 'GEN_CLOSED'.
+Example 11 demonstrates it.

 >>> exc_coro = demo_exc_handling()